hughbien/charted/README.md

     $ gem install charted

-If you concatenated the JavaScript, you may need to do it again:
+You may need to generate a `charted.js` file again:

     $ charted --js > /path/to/my/project/public/charted.js